cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 $ aws configure --profile myproject
 ```

-Check [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for more information on configuring AWS Cli.
+Check [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for more information on configuring AWS CLI.

 Export your AWS profile to an environment variable.
-This variable is used by CXCloud tools to interact with your AWS account:
+This variable is used by CX Cloud tools to interact with your AWS account:

 ```bash
 $ export AWS_PROFILE=myproject